nebrasd1/cabinetsofwisdom/content/00 Meta/Obsidian Guidance/Obsidian as a Website.md

 https://discord.com/channels/927628110009098281/1149197588084572161/1197929960745214103
 - https://github.com/xy-241/CS-Notes/commit/4fcbc28192bf3641fb2ac0bf3c55190bbbd2fd0a#diff-c4a1f1305c12e56f02e5d490587be80c27bbb8965960ace98f85796df8335efb
 - Just follow the above changes (mostly.. might need to adjust as quartz gets updated, and might need to remove anything about reading time)
+- contentmeta.tsx file
+- Also keep in mind, especially for existing files that you start quartz with, all the date modified fields bear "today's" date.
+Makes all the articles in Information for example all the same modified date.
+	- Best way to deal with this is to manually modify the "modified" field... that will overrule the system date it's using.
+#### Dates
+- date frontmatter - created date
+- modified frontmatter - modified date
+- published frontmatter - published date
 ### Properties display
 These two as far as i can tell are the same, and I grabbed the properties stuff from the first one. https://github.com/Confidaunt/quartz_Nystar/